Starting Date: June 2026

 Will results be assigned to University: No

 Billions of exoplanets are orbiting around their stars outside our solar system [1].
-But are they similar enough to our Earth so that life may have developed there?
-Often you can answer this question if you know the planet’s mass, radius, and orbiting period.
-Given the astronomic distances between us and the planets, however, you need to estimate these quantities indirectly through a mathematical model and a series of sky observations.
+Are they similar enough to our Earth so that life may have developed there?
+To answer this question, you need to know the planet’s mass, radius, and orbiting period.
+Given the astronomic distances between us and the planets, however, these quantities are estimated indirectly by fitting the Kepler equations to a series of sky observations.

-In this project, you will use data from the Kepler mission [2], Neural Networks, and Conformal Predictors to estimate various exoplanet parameters and classify them.
-Compared to the commonly used Bayesian approach, e.g. [3], Neural Networks and Conformal Prediction produce finite-sample prediction intervals faster and more accurately.
+In this project, you will use data from the Kepler mission [2], Neural Networks, and Conformal Predictors to infer various exoplanet parameters and classify them.
+Compared to the commonly used Bayesian approach [3], Neural Networks and Conformal Prediction can be scaled up to analyse datasets of millions of possible candidate planets.

 [1] https://exoplanets.nasa.gov/, [2]https://exoplanetarchive.ipac.caltech.edu/docs/KeplerMission.html, [3]https://iopscience.iop.org/article/10.1086/432594/pdf, [4]https://www.jmlr.org/papers/volume9/shafer08a/shafer08a.pdf